Square Butte (Montana): Square Butte in Chouteau County

-Square Butte also forms a unique and easily visible landmark on the horizon.
+This Square Butte also forms a unique and easily visible landmark on the horizon.
 It is visible from Montana Highway 3 between Geyser and Stanford, Montana.
 It is also visible from Montana Highway 80 between Stanford and Geraldine, Montana, which passes just to the east of the butte.
-The small almost dormant town of Square Butte, Montana lies just at the base of the Chouteau County butte, on Montana Highway 80.
-About 4 mi to the west of Square Butte is a smaller feature, Round Butte.
+The small, almost dormant town of Square Butte, Montana lies just at the base of the Chouteau County butte, on Montana Highway 80.
+About 4 mi to the west of Square Butte is a smaller feature known as Round Butte.

-Featured in paintings of C. M. Russell
+Paintings by C. M. Russell

-Charles Marion Russell, the noted western Artist, utilized both features as background in his paintings.
-The well known painting, "Charles M. Russell and His Friends" has the Cascade County Square Butte in the background.
+Charles Marion Russell, a famous painter of landscapes of the American West, utilized both Square Buttes as backgrounds in several of his paintings.
+The well-known painting Charles M. Russell and His Friends depicts the Cascade County Square Butte in the background.
 For a view of that painting showing the butte, click on the footnoted source.
-As an example of the placement of the Chouteau County Square Butte in a Russell painting see "The Tenderfoot", which has the more compact Chouteau County Square Butte in the background.
+Another painting, The Tenderfoot, depicts the more compact Chouteau County Square Butte in the background.
 For a view of that painting showing the butte, click on the footnoted source.